jaderigby/avl-exercise/README.md

 - [download & install](https://www.mongodb.com/download-center#community)

-- if you are on a mac and have homebrew, run:
+- If you are on a mac and have homebrew, you can install by running the following:

 ```
 brew install mongodb